Whether you have a dwarf citrus tree or an entire grove, there’s one pest that’s both common and highly destructive

-It may take some testing to determine the exact amount a particular tree needs based on its size and root spread.
+It may take some testing to determine the exact amount a particular tree needs to be based on its size and root spread.

 The neem will be absorbed by your tree’s roots, turning into a systemic insecticide.

 Any pest that chews on or pierces the plant will ingest the Azadirachtin.

-Soil soaks remain within the plant for up to 22 days and reapplied every three weeks as a preventative.
+Soil soaks remain within the plant for up to 22 days and are reapplied every three weeks as a preventative.

 NOTE: It can several weeks for the neem to eliminate an infestation due to the way it kills.